View Lois Lindell's Obituary on norwichbulletin.com and share memories

 A memorial service to celebrate her life will be held at a later date.
 Burial will be private.

-In lieu of flowers, donations may be made in Lois' memory, to the , 825 Brooks Street, Rocky Hill, Ct.
-06067
+In lieu of flowers, donations may be made in Lois's memory, to the , 825 Brooks Street, Rocky Hill, CT 06067.